 Back in Thimphu that evening, The Duke and Duchess attended a reception for British nationals in Bhutan and Bhutanese people with strong links to the UK.

-The Royal Couple was the guest of honour at the reception for hosted for British Nationals in Bhutan and Bhutanese people with strong links to the UK.
+The Royal Couple was the guest of honour at the reception hosted for British Nationals in Bhutan and Bhutanese people with strong links to the UK.

 Catherine received a white scarf at the starting of the reception.